 Luckily, I decided not to work in the construction industry.

 During my year out, my father managed to change my mind about taking up a course in Construction Management.
 He had been working in the construction sector for seven or eight years and he made it clear to me that things wouldn’t always “be this good.”

-In the lead up to my decision, I had also picked up a bit of an interest in computers.
-As you can imagine; in later years, I felt extremely lucky that I had been diverted away from such a course.
+In the lead up to my decision, I also picked up an interest in computers.
+As you can imagine, in later years, I felt extremely lucky that I was diverted away from such a course.

 The place was awash with builders.

 In the mid-2000s, Wexford, like most Irish towns, was teeming with builders.
-If you walked through the town centre during lunch time, you’d come across wave after wave of men in hi-vis vests.
+If you walked through the town centre during lunch time, you’d come across waves of men in hi-vis vests.